 Their objective was to defeat the Continental Army in New York City, and take total control of New York so as to cut off New England from the rest of the colonies, and thus so demoralize the Americas that they would surrender and the rebellion would end.

 Since Manhattan is surrounded by water, the British ships could easily surround and bombard George Washington's troops.
 Although some Americans recognized that New York was indefensible, Washington thought that the Continental Army would be dishonored by retreat.
 But as his casualties mounted, he realized that he had made a big blunder.
-He did finally manage to lead his troops in a retreat from Manhattan, because General William Howe, the British commander, delayed in closing off Washington's retreat.
+He did finally manage to lead his troops in a retreat from Manhattan, because General Richard Howe, the British commander, delayed in closing off Washington's retreat.

 Many of Washington's troops deserted, and those who remained were undisciplined and inexperienced.
 American political leaders would not support the establishment of a professional standing army, which they regarded as a violation of the Republican principles of liberty that were better represented by citizen militias.
 Washington recognized, however, that unprofessional militia soldiers could never defeat the professional military forces of the British.